linusynnus/JBOT/README.md

     ├── driver
-    ├── Jarvis              # Main folder for features │   ├── config          # Contains all secret API Keys
+    ├── JBOT              # Main folder for features
+    │   ├── config          # Contains all secret API Keys
     │   ├── features        # All functionalities of JARVIS
     │   └── utils           # GUI images